- Prerequisites

 - Choose Report as the template type.

-- [Optional] Description: “Daily report on device activity and their alarms”.
+- [Optional] Description: “Daily report on device activity and alarms”.

 - Click “Add” to create the report template and open the Report Builder interface.